Scarecrows (1988 film): Plot

-Jack notices that more dollar bills have blown into the field near the house, and the group rush outside to retrieve what money they can.
+Jack notices that more dollar bills have blown into the field near the house, and the group rushes outside to retrieve what money they can.
 While in a remote part of the field, Jack is killed by one of the scarecrows, which dismembers him with a handsaw before stabbing him in the face.
 While searching for Jack, Curry finds three scarecrows in the field, but they disappear.
 Curry becomes convinced that the scarecrows are possessed by the spirits of three deceased Satanist farmers—Jakob, Benjamin, and Norman Fowler—whose photograph hangs inside the farmhouse.

 Roxanne, Corbin, and Kellie decide to leave, but Curry stays behind, refusing to depart without Jack.
 The three become separated in the field, and, while attempting to recoup loose dollar bills on the ground, Roxanne is viciously killed by one of the scarecrows.
 Corbin shoots a scarecrow that nearly attacks Kellie, and the two flee to the plane.
-Corbin is stabbed in the leg while attempting to crawl beneath a fence, but Kellie shoots two of the scarecrows before they can kill him.
+Corbin is stabbed in the leg while attempting to crawl beneath a fence, but Kellie shoots two of the scarecrows before they can kill Corbin.

 Back at the house, Curry finds Bert's severed head and limbs have reanimated, and is subsequently confronted by a grossly disfigured Jack, who stabs him to death.

-Kellie flies the plane out of the field with Corbin.
+Kellie flies the plane out of the field with Corbin and her dog Dax.
 Once in the air, Corbin is stabbed by a repossessed Al, who covertly boarded the plane.
 The repossessed Al goes after Kellie and stabs her through the wrist.
 Corbin has managed to get back, and the two begin to fight, and Corbin explodes a grenade, killing them both.
-Voice-over narration from a morning news broadcast imparts that the plane was found landed near San Diego, with the charred remains of two individuals, and Kellie, in a shocked state.
+Voice-over narration from a morning news broadcast imparts that the plane was found landed near San Diego, with the charred remains of two individuals being feasted on by Kellie's dog, who then tries to attack the SWAT team and had to be tranquilized.
+Meanwhile, Kellie was found, still in the cockpit, in a shocked state.